 Popsicles are one of the best summer snacks for kids and adults.
-When it comes to flavors, colors, and designs, the possibilities are practically endless—from Strawberry Cheesecake and Peach Pie to Toasted Coconut Latte and White Sangria Boozy popsicles (for the adults in the room, of course).
+When it comes to flavors, colors, and designs, the possibilities are practically endless.

-But just like with water bottles and food storage containers, it’s important to be aware of potentially toxic plastic materials that can leach into food and act as endocrine disruptors in the body.
+But just like with water bottles and food storage containers, it’s important to be aware of potentially toxic materials that can leach into food and act as hormone disruptors in the body.

-This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our standards.
+This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase.
+As always, we only make recommendations that are genuine.
+Featured Image Credit: Ecozoi

 Unfortunately, many popsicle molds are made from plastic, which commonly contains bisphenols and phthalates.
-These chemicals are known endocrine disruptors, which means they can cause various issues, from ADHD and autoimmunity to decreased fertility and cancer, and more.
+These chemicals are endocrine disruptors, which means they can disrupt the body’s natural hormone function, leading to things like decreased fertility and cancer, along with other issues such as ADHD, autoimmunity, asthma, and more.

-While this isn’t exactly the greatest news, the good news is that there are plastic-free, non-toxic popsicle molds out there that are safe for the whole family.
+While this isn’t exactly the greatest news, don’t fret.
+The good news is that there are plastic-free, non-toxic popsicle molds out there that are safe for the whole family.
+And as a bonus, that instantly makes them more eco-friendly, too!

 The Good: BPA-Free & Phthalate-Free Plastic